Franchise Law

 • Advising on and enforcing reasonable of restraint clauses in Franchise Agreements;

-• Conducting due diligence on a Franchise network for a prospective Franchisee interested in purchasing a Franchise;
+• Conducting due diligence on a Franchise network for a prospective Franchisee;

-• Enforcing terms of Franchise Agreements for Franchisors; and
+• Enforcing terms of Franchise Agreements for Franchisors and Franchisees; and

 • Resolving disputes between Franchisees and Franchisors through either direction negotiation or mediation.